beenlanced/python_project_uv_flask_webapp_demo/README.md

     <img alt="GET and POST request pages" src="./imgs/flask_app_windows.jpg" width="100%" height="300">
 </div>

 - This application has a single database which is really a Python dictionary with one entry (below) that we use to test against the GET and POST sections of the application.
-Pretty, simple web application right overall.
+Pretty, simple web application overall.

   - {"user_id": 100, "name": "john doe", "email": "john.doe@email.com"}

 - To test in the `Get` section

 ```
-  Via GUI Interface (http://127.0.0.1:5001/) enter the following values for each field in the Get Section to get the result shownd:
+  Via GUI Interface (http://127.0.0.1:5001/) enter the following values for each field in the Get Section to obtain the result shown:
         >>> user_id: 100
         >>> name: john doe
         >>> email: john.doe@example.com